Max Kampelman: Biography

 Kampelman was a member of the Board of Advisors for the think-tank Jewish Institute for National Security Affairs (JINSA).
 From 1958 to 1985 he served on the board of trustees of the Institute for American Universities, a non-profit study abroad organization for U.S. undergraduates in Aix-en-Provence, France.
 He was vice chairman of the board of directors of the United States Institute of Peace from 1992 to 2001.
 At the time of his death, he was co-chair of the American Committee for Peace in Chechnya and a member of the Committee on the Present Danger, a policy institute that favors larger defense budgets and arms build-ups.

-In 1984, he received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member Ambasssador Sol Linowitz.
+In 1984, he received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member Ambassador Sol Linowitz.
 On January 18, 1989, President Reagan awarded Kampelman the Presidential Citizens Medal.
 On August 11, 1999, President Clinton awarded him the Presidential Medal of Freedom.
 On May 22, 2008, at a ceremony held at the US State Department in Washington, D.C., Kampelman was presented by the National Endowment for Democracy with its Democracy Service Medal in recognition of his lifetime achievement in advancing the principles of freedom, human rights, and democracy.

 In May and June 1990, Ambassador Kampelman returned to the negotiation table of the CSCE for the successful Copenhagen Declaration.
 He was personally commended by President George H. W. Bush for his delegation's "major role in that historic achievement".

 Kampelman served as a motivating force behind the op-ed "A World Free of Nuclear Weapons", published on January 4, 2007, in The Wall Street Journal by George P. Shultz, Henry Kissinger, Sam Nunn and William Perry.